bobcmartin/AVRCore/README.md

 # AVRCore
 ## Arduino support package for the AVR Dx/Ex Curiosity Nano Development boards
-AVRCore is a fork from the `DxCore` AVR Dx support spackage created by Spence Konde It sinplifies the menu choices the Tools Top Level directory by predefining many of the options that are specific to the Curiousity Nano boards.
+AVRCore is a fork from the `DxCore` AVR Dx support package created by Spence Konde It simplifies the menu choices the Tools Top Level directory by predefining many of the options that are specific to the Curiosity Nano boards.
 This prevents configuration errors that may prevent a perfectly valid target sketch to compile.

 The DxCore package is geared towards every specific AVR Dx or Ex part that is available  and presents a large number of options that allows customization to a very specific device.

 There are even options presented, such as clock speed that exceed the operational specification of the AVR parts themselves which have also been removed from AVRCore.

-A large amount of effort has been made to maintain the standard Arduino API there are some differences specifically relating to how the  enhanced functions of peripheral like the ADC and PWM (analogWrite) that will be tuned specically to the Curisity Nano boards themselves.
+A large amount of effort has been made to maintain the standard Arduino API there are some differences specifically relating to how the  enhanced functions of peripheral like the ADC and PWM (analogWrite) that will be tuned specifically to the Curiosity Nano boards themselves.

-Optiboot supoprt has been removed in AVRCore, not that there is anything wrong with Optiboot but every Curisity Nano board comes equipped with it's own programmer / debugger so there's no need for a bootloader and the flash space it uses.
+Optiboot support has been removed in AVRCore, not that there is anything wrong with Optiboot but every Curiosity Nano board comes equipped with it's own programmer / debugger so there's no need for a bootloader and the flash space it uses.

 ## Acknowledgements
-None of the AVRCore package would be possible without the incredible work and passion provided by Spence Konde which provided the solid base for all the code contained in AVRCore with the majority of the unchanged from the orininal.
+None of the AVRCore package would be possible without the incredible work and passion provided by Spence Konde which provided the solid base for all the code contained in AVRCore with the majority of the unchanged from the original.
 Go visit his Tindie store and buy some cool stuff.

 `https://github.com/SpenceKonde/DxCore`